You don’t test a narcissist by what they say. You test them by what they do when there’s something to gain, lose, or control.

 Some will disappear entirely, text going quiet when you need them most.
 Others will offer performative concern, a single “that’s rough” before spinning back to themselves.

 Many will turn your struggle into competition, countering every difficulty you name with a worse story of their own, erasing your experience.
-A few may even weaponize your vulnerability, storing it away to use against you later when they need leverage.
+A few may even weaponize your vulnerability, storing it away to use against you later when they require leverage.

 Remember: a healthy person offers steady presence without fixing, listens without competing, and supports without keeping score.